oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/README.md

 ```
 ## Deploy Oracle Globally Distributed Database Containers

-Refer to the relevant section depending on whether you want to deploy the Oracle Globally Distributed Database using System-Managed Sharding, System-Managed Sharding with RAFT Replication enabled or User-Defined Sharding.
+Refer to the relevant section depending on whether you want to deploy the Oracle Globally Distributed Database using System-Managed Sharding, System-Managed Sharding with RAFT Replication enabled, or User-Defined Sharding.

 ### Deploy Oracle Globally Distributed Database with System-Managed Sharding